-A one-way Analysis of Variance (ANOVA) was conducted to test whether significant differences exist in perceived climate change impacts across Mubi North, Ganye, and Fufore Local Government Areas using the Composite Climate Change Impact Index (CCII).
+A one-way Analysis of Variance (ANOVA) was conducted to test whether there are significant differences in perceived climate change impacts across the Mubi North, Ganye, and Fufore Local Government Areas using the Composite Climate Change Impact Index (CCII).
 The hypothesis tested was:

 H0: There is no significant difference in CCII across LGAs

-The ANOVA Group Means were computed for each of the three LGAs and recorded mean values as Mubi North mean 3.88, Ganye mean = 3.74, Fufore mean = 3.92 and the overall mean = 3.85.
+The ANOVA Group Means were computed for each of the three LGAs, with recorded mean values: Mubi North mean = 3.88, Ganye mean = 3.74, Fufore mean = 3.92, and the overall mean = 3.85.
 Table 5 represents the computed Sum of Squares.

 Table 5: Sum of Squares